neyozee11/Call-Center-Excel-Dashboard/README.md

 ### Project Overview

 This project involves the analysis and creation of a dashboard report showcasing the activities within a Call Center for the month of October 2020.
-The objective is to provide a graphical representation,offering meaningful insights into the trends and patterns of incoming calls to the Call Center.
+The objective is to provide a graphical representation, offering meaningful insights into the trends and patterns of incoming calls to the Call Center.

 ### Data Source

-The primary data source for this project is the "Call Center.csv" containing detailed information about the incoming calls to the Call Center.
+The primary data source for this project is the "Call Center.csv" containing detailed information about the incoming calls to a Call Center.

 ### Tools